Information Technology Advisory Council (ITAC)

 - Provide information to the campus community regarding information technology initiatives

-- Serve as an Advisory Council to the Dean of Information Technology Services
+- Serve as an advisory council to the director of Information Technology Services

-The primary role of this group is to advise the President and the Dean of Information Technology Services on the use of technology that directly affects all aspects of the teaching and learning mission of SUNY Plattsburgh.
+The primary role of this group is to advise the president and the director of Information Technology Services on the use of technology that directly affects all aspects of the teaching and learning mission of SUNY Plattsburgh.

 To this end, the group may review and recommend campus policy related to the use of education technology; explore, evaluate and recommend new educational technologies for adoption by the campus community; provide input to strategic planning in the area of educational technology; and serve as a communication link to the teaching faculty on issues of educational technology.

 The chair of TLTAG serves as a member of ITAC.

 SUNY Plattsburgh charges and authorizes its management to maintain an effective, comprehensive information security program in accordance with state and federal law, international standards, and standards of the university system.

 The ISOC seeks to understand the college’s information security risk and the program and the university system’s information security standards.
 It also seeks to…

 - present professional, legally sound and timely advice to executive management regarding appropriate action;